Kuttesch/AnimeBackground/README.md

 ## Why?

 I created this project to practice my Python skills and to learn how to interact with APIs.
-I found the [Waifu API](https://waifu.pics/docs) with my girlfriend and thought it would be a fun project to create a script that sets your desktop background to a random image from the API.
+I found the [Waifu API](https://waifu.pics/docs) with my girlfriend and she thought it would be a fun project to create a script that sets your desktop background to a random image from the API.
 Through this project, I practiced working with APIs, JSON data, and setting desktop backgrounds with Python.

 ## Installation